wustlese527/progress_status_2/README.md

    There should be five png files in total, two for vintage analysis and three for confusion matrix.

+6) The pdf file named "527-final report" is the final report of our project and the same as the file we submitted on Gradescope.

 ******
 Last updated: